osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 The edit screen for a subpage contains fields for the page title, hero image, and some basic text content.
 The hero image displays as a banner at the top of the page, so it should be about 2000px wide by 400px high.
 If this is empty, it will use the hero image of the county or program in its group.

-**Quick tip**: There is a link above the first text box on the edit screen that says "Edit Summary".
+> **Quick Tip**: There is a link above the first text box on the edit screen that says "Edit Summary".
 When you click this, a smaller text box appears.
 The text in this box is what displays in teasers for the subpage.
 These appear in search results or when someone selects the subpage as featured content.

 Content for subpages is primarily added through page sections (see [Page Sections](using-site.md#page-sections) for more information).
 These types of sections are available